I never realized how important the kind of potting soil is to grow Anthurium in, together with the type of pot it is planted in.

 Can I use a potting mix for my anthurium?

-Anthurium need a loose, coarse potting mix that is airy and provides adequate water drainage for the plant to thrive.
-If you use finer, more compact potting soil, root rot will set in and your pretty house plant will die.
+Anthurium needs a loose, coarse potting mix that is airy and provides adequate water drainage for the plant to thrive.
+If you use finer, more compact potting soil, root rot will set in, and your pretty house plant will die.

 Taking care of houseplants and gardening are my greatest passions.
 I am transforming my apartment into an urban jungle and am growing veggies in my indoor and outdoor garden year-round.